tennet0505/Photo-with-flickr/README.md

 Zooming in the detail screen.
 Added a live search using API for images.

+NEW!!!
+A new feature double tap for favourite, if photo is not favorite (only on Detail Screen)

 Bonus features

 User can favourite an image in the detail screen and in grid view with heart button.